MitchellGRead/Day-Trading-System-Seng468/README.md

 # Troubleshooting
 The following are common troubleshoots in case something is not working or if you want to analyse the system with more detail.

-## Docker Images Appearing on System Start
+## Some Docker Images Not Starting
 This is commonly caused by issues with the shell scripts not being executable after cloning from Github.
 To resolve this run the commands `chmod 755 *.sh`, `chmod 755 */*.sh`, `chmod 755 */*/*.sh` and retry starting the system.